 To mitigate risk, a contractual framework of representations and warranties is usually negotiated between the buyer and seller (more or less robust depending on the profile of the parties, the assurance provided during the due diligence process and the negotiation phase of the transaction) that, if breached, may lead to a number of consequences, typically an indemnity in respect of a claim for damages subject to de minimis, thresholds and caps.
 Contingencies identified in the due diligence process are either addressed as a price reduction or a specific indemnity.
-In most recent transactions, parties have resorted to warranty and indemnity insurance to cover the purchaser against a breach of the representations and warranties, subject to certain limitations, and typically excluding the contingencies known by the purchaser and certain uninsurable matters.
+In private equity deals, parties tend to resort to warranty and indemnity insurance (generally purchaser insurance) to cover the purchaser against a breach of the representations and warranties, subject to certain limitations, excluding the contingencies known by the purchaser (revealed in the disclosed information) and certain uninsurable matters.

-Risk can also be mitigated by means of purchase price definition or adjustment clauses.
-The most common mechanisms for defining the purchase price are the locked-box mechanism and a purchase price adjustment based on completion accounts, which are essentially distinguished by the date of transfer of economic risk.
+Risk can also be mitigated by means of purchase price structure or adjustment clauses.
+The most common mechanisms for structuring the purchase price are the locked-box mechanism and a purchase price adjustment based on completion accounts, which are essentially distinguished by the date of transfer of economic risk.
 With the locked-box system, the valuation of an invested company is based on a historical set of reference accounts (the locked-box accounts), usually dated before the closing of the transaction.
-This mechanism is particularly favourable to the seller since there will be no subsequent purchase price adjustment and it results in a swifter, simpler and more cost-friendly deal, since both parties will know the amounts each party has to receive or concede at a specific moment of the transaction.
+This mechanism is very much used in private equity deals and particularly favourable to the seller since there will be no subsequent purchase price adjustment and it results in a swifter, simpler and more cost-friendly deal, since both parties will know the amounts each party has to receive or concede at a specific moment of the transaction.
 The locked-box system may have variables, namely by setting an interest in favour of the seller to compensate it for the earnings until closing.
+Recent deals bring more complexity to the locked-box system with 'hybrid' solutions as to the cash produced or date of valuation of the company.
 Under the completion accounts clause, the definition of the final price is deferred until the moment of the closing of the transaction, with the investor disbursing the purchase price in accordance with the real level of assets and liabilities of the target at closing.
 The parameters according to which the adjustments of the final value of the purchase price are calculated are usually contractually established in the share sale and purchase agreement.